We strive to provide a safe, nurturing, inclusive and educational environment for all children in care.

 In relation to our curriculum:

-- The pedagogy and curriculum are guided by the Early Years Learning Framework (EYLF) and the associated operational standards and benchmarks, in accordance to the National Quality Framework (NQF).
+The pedagogy and curriculum are guided by the Early Years Learning Framework (EYLF) and the associated operational standards and benchmarks, in accordance with the National Quality Framework (NQF).

 In relation to our learning environment:

 We hold a strong belief that children thrive and learn best in a positive, inclusive and nurturing environment, and a play-based approach to learning is the most valuable and successful for children.